 Passengers arriving or departing on cruise ships: Visa must be applied through a Myanmar embassy or through the local ground handler.

-The postal service in Myanmar is unreliable; letters and postcards to overseas sometimes do not reach their destinations.
-Most hotels have IDD lines, but calls are expensive with average costs of a call to Australia, Europe and USA approximately USD 5 per minute.
+Postal service in Myanmar to date is unreliable; letters and postcards to overseas sometimes do not reach their destinations.
+Most hotels have IDD lines, but calls are expensive with average costs of a call to Australia, Europe and USA approximately US$ 5 per minute.
 Public phones that use pre-paid phone cards or call-back systems are not available in Myanmar.

 The great majority of Burmese are Theravada Buddhists.
 Buddhism still has great influence on the daily lives of Myanmar.
-Close family ties, respect for elders, reverence for Buddhism and simple native dress are common values practised by most.
-89% of the population are Buddhists with the remainder being made up of Christians (5%), Muslims (3%), Hindus (1%), animists and other (2%).
-Myanmar accepts full freedom of worship for followers of other religions.
+Close family ties, respect for elders, reverence for Buddhism and simple native dress is common values practiced by most.
+89% of the population are Buddhists with the remainder being made up of Christians (5%), Muslims (3%), Hindus (1%), Animists and other (2%).
+Myanmar accepts full freedom of worship for followers of other religion.

 Large parts of Myanmar are open to foreign visitors.
 Access to some remote or border areas (India and China), however, is still subject to government permission.
 In such situations Diethelm Travel will endeavour to obtain the necessary permits.
 Allow one month for procurement of such permits.

 The special permit, which will be arranged by Diethelm Travel where applicable, is only the permission to cross the border but not the actual visa.
 The Myanmar visa must be stamped into the clients' passports prior to their arrival at the Myanmar border if entered from China or India.

 The following border checkpoints are currently open for tourists:

 Tachilek / Mae Sai (North Thailand) Kawthaung / Ranong (South west Thailand)